What is Xylitol?

 Xylitol is Found in Many Products

 The most common xylitol item is sugar-free gum.
 Gum can be found everywhere and is often tempting to dogs.
-Keep gum out of reach - watch out for open pockets, purses, countertops, and in the car.
-Xylitol can also be found in sugar-free (low carb and diabetic) candies, baked goods, some pharmaceuticals and many dental products, including mouthwashes, mints, and toothpaste.
+Keep gum out of reach and watch out for open pockets, purses, countertops, and in the car.
+Xylitol can also be found in sugar-free (low carb and diabetic) candies, baked goods, some pharmaceuticals, and many dental products, including mouthwashes, mints, and toothpaste.
 Only use pet toothpaste for pets, never human toothpaste.

 My Pet May Have Eaten a Product Containing Xylitol